-To schedule a Zoom advising appointment this summer, please email Marc Geisler and provide days and times that you are available.
+To schedule an advising appointment in the summer, please email Marc Geisler and provide days and times that you are available.
 Once your appointment request is received via email, you will receive a response within 24 hours.

 FALL, WINTER, and SPRING Advising

-Fall 2021 Advising Hours will be announced shortly.
-To schedule a Zoom advising appointment, please email Stephen Howie and provide days and times that you are available.
+To schedule an advising appointment in the fall, winter, or spring, please email Pam Hardman and provide days and times that you are available.